 The previously rumored Threads app uses the Close Friends list Instagram launched last year to automatically bring your favorite friends over into a more private app.
 Instagram is both a social network for friends and for following influencers and creatives — Threads focuses on the people that are friends in the in-person sense of the word.
 That narrowed focus, parent company Facebook claims, creates a more private space for interaction.

 Unlike a typical Facebook friend, other users can’t request to be added to your Close Friends list.
-Facebook says users aren’t notified when they are added or removed from the list and that the list is “private and totally in your control.”

 One of the apps major features, however, requires users to share their location data and even battery life with Facebook.
 Auto status uses location data to share generalized statuses without user input.
 The app may use location data to say “At a cafe,” for example, but won’t share exactly what coffee shop you are at.
 Other auto statuses included when you are on the move, at the beach or at the gym, but will also let close friends know when you are at home.